Top Five Pitfalls of a Home Project

 1: Starting without a comprehensive strategy

 We’ve all heard the phrase, failing to plan is planning to fail, however it is extremely common for people to just have a rough idea of what they want to do before beginning works rather than a comprehensive plan and having a holistic approach understanding how all decisions can impact on other elements of the project.
 As a small example if you were planning an extension, have you considered how the existing flooring will join with the new floor?
 Will you replace the flooring throughout?
 Are you going for under floor heating?
 How would that effect floor levels?
 Will that mean I will have to replace all skirtings and architraves?
 Does that mean I will have to redecorate?
-This is just one small area to consider, do you fully understand the implications and knock on effects of the decisions you are making and what effect this will have on the existing spaces overall?
+This is just one small area to consider, do you fully understand the implications and knock on effects of the decisions you are making and what affect this will have on the existing spaces overall?
 There are so many elements of a project to consider that are often completely overlooked.

 2: Going to an architect first

-Although this process isn’t always incorrect, typically people will engage an architect as there first port of call.
+Although this process isn’t always incorrect, typically people will engage an architect as their first port of call.
 Whilst an architect will generally be able to give their thoughts on if your project will fall within permitted development or would require planning permission, quite often a full design brief isn’t taken and the space planning of the area to be created isn’t considered at all during this process and aligned with a holistic design brief.
 We prefer to take a full and holistic design brief, establish your requirements and what you would like to achieve, we would then space plan the area and discuss how much room you actually require to fulfil the brief instead of the other way round.
-It’s also worth noting at this point that unless an Architect has specific interior design training or a specialist within there practice, then often the furniture used in plans is not of a realistic size and then when realistic size furniture is included then then circulation spaces dimmish and the space don’t function as initially intended.
+It’s also worth noting at this point that unless an Architect has specific interior design training or a specialist within there practice, then often the furniture used in plans is not of a realistic size and then when realistic size furniture is included then circulation spaces dimmish and the space don’t function as initially intended.
 Architectural joinery detailing and consideration as to how spaces interact with each other is also often overlooked.

 3: Not aligning a financial brief with a design brief One of the major challenges on any project is working out how much what you would like to do (design brief) is going to cost to fulfil (financial brief).
 In our view until the conceptual design and specification has been completed it really isn’t possible to compile a full scope of works and a finishes specification so that your project can be tendered on.
 The most common mistake we see people make is coming up with a round number which is what they would like the project to cost (generally what they have available), which if you are able to remove emotion from the equation is an illogical approach.
 Our approach is to do the hard work up front (conceptual design & specification) so that when you start construction your project runs smoothly and without nasty surprises, but what we generally see is that people want to see building work happen as quickly as possible and they will make it up as they go along, which leads to the overspend and delays.